UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Dark Energy & Dark Matter

 You by now know that matter and energy are interconvertible; so there is Dark Energy, Anti Energy, and Negative Energy too.

-• Dark energy is an unknown form of energy that is hypothesized to permeate (spread throughout) all of space, tending to accelerate the expansion of the universe.
+• Dark energy is an unknown form of energy hypothesized to permeate all of space, driving the accelerating expansion of the universe.
+Recent 2025 studies, such as those from the Dark Energy Spectroscopic Instrument (DESI), suggest dark energy’s strength may evolve over time, challenging the traditional view of it as a constant force.

-• Meanwhile, dark energy is a repulsive force — a sort of anti-gravity — that drives the universe’s ever–accelerating expansion.
+• Dark energy is a repulsive force — a sort of anti-gravity — that fuels the universe’s accelerating expansion.
+Its potential variability, as indicated by 2025 observations, is critical for understanding cosmic evolution.

-• Dark energy is the far more dominant force of the two, accounting for roughly 68 percent of the universe’s total mass and energy.
+• Dark energy is the dominant component, accounting for roughly 68 percent of the universe’s total mass and energy, though its evolving nature may affect this proportion over cosmic time.

-• And the rest – a measly 5 percent is all the regular matter we see and interact with every day.
+• And the rest – a mere 5 percent is all the regular matter we see and interact with every day.

-• The velocity of rotation for spiral galaxies depends on the amount of mass contained in them, But the outer arms of the Milky Way are rotating much too fast to be consistent with the amount of matter that we know exists in them.
+• The velocity of rotation for spiral galaxies depends on the amount of mass contained in them.
+However, the outer arms of the Milky Way rotate much faster than expected based on visible matter alone.

-• The name dark matter refers to the fact that it does not appear to interact with observable electromagnetic radiation, such as light.
+• The name dark matter refers to the fact that it does not interact with observable electromagnetic radiation, such as light.

 • It is thus invisible (or ‘dark’) to the entire electromagnetic spectrum, making it extremely difficult to detect.